Humanist Library of Sélestat: The Library of Beatus Rhenanus

 Beatus Rhenanus bequeathed his entire private library to his home city of Sélestat.
 This library contained about 670 bound leather volumes at the time of his death in 1547, which Rhenanus had collected during his studies and his work in Strasbourg, Basel, Paris and Sélestat.
 Even at that time, the library was of inestimable value, since books were only published in small numbers of copies and they were extremely expensive.
 The library of Beatus Rhenanus is the only larger Humanist library preserved virtually intact.
-Other large libraries, such as those of Erasmus von Rotterdam or Johannes Reuchlin, were scattered after the deaths of their owners.
+Other large libraries, such as those of Erasmus von Rotterdam or Johann Reuchlin, were scattered after the deaths of their owners.

-The Library of Beatus Rhenanus was inscribed in the UNESCO's Memory of the World Register in 2011.
+The Library of Beatus Rhenanus was inscribed in the UNESCO's Memory of the World International Register in 2011.

 The Humanists of Sélestat

 The Alsatian Humanists closely associated with the expansion of the library include: